fr0xk/Scripts/Markdown/trendfollowing.md

 ## Randomness vs Chaos

-In a random system, even if you possess a time machine, attempting to predict outcomes by traveling back in time would be futile due to the inherent time-independence of randomness
+In a random system, even if you possess a time machine, attempting to predict outcomes by traveling back in time would be futile due to the inherent time-independence of randomness.

-.

 Market movements do not adhere to randomness; instead, they exhibit chaotic behavior.
 While in a random system, even with complete knowledge and real-time information as the system's creator, it remains impossible to make accurate predictions.